ManimCommunity/manim/docs/source/installation/windows.rst

-first, visit ``Control Panel`` > ``System`` > ``System settings`` > ``Environment Variables``, then add the full path to the ``bin`` directory inside of the (moved) ffmpeg directory to the ``PATH`` variable, then save your changes and exit.
+first, visit ``Control Panel`` > ``System`` > ``System settings`` > ``Environment Variables``, then add the full path to the ``bin`` directory inside of the (moved) ffmpeg directory to the ``PATH`` variable.
+Finally, save your changes and exit.

 If you now open a new command line prompt (or PowerShell) and run ``ffmpeg``, the command should be recognized.

-At this point, you have all required dependencies and are able to install Manim via
+At this point, you have all the required dependencies and can now install Manim via

 .. code-block:: powershell